ANNIEsoft/ToolAnalysis/UserTools/PMTWaveformSim/README.md

 ## Other notes
 #### CAUTION: In line 90, the RNG seed is set in Initialization based on the clock time.
 If any other downstream tools are also setting a random seed, there may be unexpected behavior as a result of this tool.

+For events with no MCHits (and hence no waveforms to simulate) a "dummy" waveform is simulated in one of the dead PMT channels (333).
+The dummy waveform is very short (50ns) and samples from a noise distribution lower than normal, as to not have any hits register in the hit finder (the hit finder will skip dead PMTs anyways).
+Passing at least one waveform to the hit finding tools prevents crashing. **IF** that PMT is ever repaired or comes back online, please move this dummy channel to a different offline channel.